Are you using keywords in your Pinterest marketing strategy? I explain how to get started using keywords to drive traffic to your site.

 In pin descriptions, practice writing good copy (but don’t overly stress!) that will entice the reader to click through on your pin.
 Use keyword descriptions like, “A gorgeous DIY farmhouse style shiplap tutorial that you must see.”
 Encourage engagement and use as many relevant keywords as you can.

 Consider using Google’s Keyword planner to find data on commonly used keywords in your niche!
-Explore and discover new ways to describe your brand.
-I recently discovered pinterestkeywordtool.com, and it has been a helpful favorite.
+Explore and discover new ways to describe your brand on search and SEO.

 Of course, there are the things not to do!

-- Don’t forget to use ALT tags on your images from organic pins.
+- Don’t forget to use Pinterest descriptions on your images from organic pins.
 I see a lot of beautiful pins labeled IMG_01 which won’t get much mileage without keywords!

 - Don’t be too specific or cute—use keywords that have real value and are recognized in your niche.